MaxHalford/maxhalford.github.io/content/blog/funnel-decomposition.md

 dimensions = ['month', 'group']
 ```

 This then allows us to add additional columns that allow comparing the current ratios to the previous ones.
-This can be done with pandas' `lag` method:
+This can be done with pandas' `shift` method:

 ```py
 decomp['month'] = decomp.date.dt.month